cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

 #### Step 11: Configure Secrets

-Secret storage provides a tenant-wide store for data variables that you do not want to expose in plain text in Cloudify blueprints, such as login credentials for a platform.
+Secret storage provides a tenant-wide store for data variables that you might not want to expose in plain text in Cloudify, such as login credentials for a platform.
+When you use secrets, the plugins that you have uploaded, consume the secrets to provide credential values.
 To implement secret storage for your tenants, see [_Using Secret Storage_]({{< relref "manager/using-secrets.md" >}}).